-Total other assets increased by \$10.5 million or 4% from December 31, 2017.
-The increase was primarily due to a \$5.9 million increase in principal receivables mainly related to matured securities in the second quarter of 2018.
-In addition, derivative financial instruments increased \$4.7 million primarily due to the fair value increase of our interest rate swap agreement assets, which is affected by prevailing interest rates.
-Due to our risk mitigating strategies in structuring these agreements, fair value changes to our swap agreement liabilities.
+Total other assets increased by \$11.3 million or 4% from December 31, 2017.
+The increase was primarily due to a \$6.3 million increase in derivative financial instruments mainly related to the fair value increase of our interest rate swap agreement assets, which is affected by prevailing interest rates.
+Due to our risk mitigating strategies in structuring these agreements, fair value changes to our swap agreement assets are offset with similar fair value changes to our swap agreement liabilities.
+In addition, other assets increased primarily due to a \$4.9 million increase in principal receivables, mainly due to matured securities in the third quarter of 2018.